deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ### 1 - Specification Consultation
 _1-2 hours_

 During an informal chat over a coffee, we'll ensure you have a viable book project.
-The discussion will cover a few outline concepts, what it will take to create the book, what else is already out there, and what a successful result would look like.
+The discussion will cover a few outline concepts, the logistics of what it will take to create the book, what else is already out there on the topic, and what a successful result would look like.

 I'll also dig into search and social trends to see what topics people are looking for, and how likely they are to be successfully distributed.